diary of Eva Heyman

 [nb-NO]Description[nb-NO]

 Thirteen year old Eva Heyman left a diary that she kept from February 13 to May 30, 1944, in which she describes her life in a small Hungarian town under Nazi occupation.
-After her mother and stepfather fled, Eva lived with her grandparents before she and they were taken to Auschwitz and murdered.
+After her mother and stepfather (Bela Zsolt) fled on the Kasztner train Eva lived with her grandparents before she and they were taken to Auschwitz and murdered.
+Her mother, who organised the publication of the diary committed suicide in 1948